SimchaTeich/IPv6/MITMv6/README.md

 So, do you want to know why Eve is trying to run away? 😧

-or perhaps you want to know which dictator are Alice and Bob rebelling against?! 😲
+Or perhaps you want to know which dictator are Alice and Bob rebelling against?! 😲

-why is IPv4 sucks?! 😨
+Why is IPv4 sucks?! 😨

-and why IPv6 sucks too?! 🤯
+And why IPv6 sucks too?! 🤯

 Jump into Alice's and Bob's world to find out all the answers by yourself.